 Chesapeake is committed to environmental excellence.

 Our industry-leading technology, unparalleled resources and talented employees provide unmatched capabilities to generate the most value from Chesapeake's high-quality assets.
 Our dedication to continuous improvement also includes finding more efficient, safer ways to run our business and protect our people and the environment.
-From the industry's only in-house core analysis lab to our unique environmental programs, we manage our assets, people and business in a manner consistent with our core values of respect, integrity and trust.
+From the only in-house core analysis lab of its kind to our unique environmental programs, we manage our assets, people and business in a manner consistent with our core values of respect, integrity and trust.

 Are we the only life-sustaining planet in the solar system?
 It’s a question many have pondered throughout the ages.
 Chesapeake Senior Geologist Steve Chipera is helping NASA find answers to this burning question.
 Along with a few scientific colleagues, Chipera is lending his expertise to an exciting element of NASA’s Mars Curiosity project.
 Through a one-of-a-kind invention, the group is helping NASA analyze soil and rock samples from the planet’s surface to help determine the possibility of life on Mars.